-Application on for 1915(c) HCBS Waiver: AR.0188.R06.00 - Mar 01, 2022 Page 191 of 181 Appendix 1: Financial Accountability 1-3: Payment (6 of 7) f.
-Provider Retention of Payments.
-Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
-Select one: Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
-Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.
-Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.
 No, the capitated payment is not reduced or returned in part to the state.

-Appendix 1: Financial Accountability 1-3: Payment (7 of 7) g.
-Additional Payment Arrangements i.
+I-3: Payment (7 of 7)

+g.
+Additional Payment Arrangements

+- i.
 Voluntary Reassignment of Payments to a Governmental Agency.
-Select one: No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.
-Yes.
+Select one: - No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency. - Yes.
 Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR §447.10(e).

-Specify the governmental agency (or agencies) to which reassignment may be made. - 11 - ly available for 0 Providers receive and retain 100 percent of the amount claimed to CMS for waiver services. • Providers are paid by a managed care entity (or entities) that is paid a monthly capitated pay vment.
-Specify whether the monthly capitated payment to managed care entities is reduced or return ed in part to the state.
-No, the capitated payment is not reduced or returned in part to the state.
-Appendi x I: Financial Accountability I-3: Payment (7 of 7) g.
-Adı litional Payment Arrangements g i.
-Volumary Reassignment of Layments to a Governmental Agency.
-Select one. th to direct payments ernmental agency as Specify the governmental agency (or agencies) to which reassignment may be made. ii.
+Specify the governmental agency (or agencies) to which reassignment may be made

+- ii.
 Organized Health Care Delivery System.
-Select one: O No. The state does not employ Organized Health Care Delivery System (OHCL under the provisions of 42 CFR §447.
-10 [DS8].
-OS) arrangements Yes.
-The waiver provides for the use of Organized Health Care Delivery System the provisions of 42 CFR §447.10. n arrangements under Specify the following: (a) the entities that are designated as an OHCDS and how these designation as an OHCDS; (b) the procedures for direct provider enrollment when a problem to contract with a designated OHCDS; (c) the method(s) for assuring free choice of qualified providers when an OHCDS arrangement is employed, including providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers under contract with an OHCDS meet applicable provider qualifications under the way provider does not g that participants have ng the selection of s that furnish services assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used:
+Select one: - No. The state does not employ Organized Health Care Delivery System (OHCDS) arrangements under the provisions of 42 CFR §447.10. - Yes.
+The waiver provides for the use of Organized Health Care Delivery System arrangements under the provisions of 42 CFR §447.10.

+Specify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for designation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not voluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring that participants have free choice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services under contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used:

 DDS has established an Organized Health Care Delivery System (OHCDS) option as per 42 CFR 447.10 (b) for HCBS Waiver providers credentialed by a PASSE.
 The PASSE Provider Agreement requires that the services of a subcontractor will comply with Medicaid regulations.
 The OHCDS provider assumes all liability for contract non-compliance.
 The OHCDS provider must provide at least one HCBS Waiver service directly utilizing its own employees.
 The OHCDS provider must also have a written contract that specifies the services and assures that work will be completed in a timely manner and be satisfactory to the person served.
 OHCDS is optional.
-PASSE must assure that the participant has free choice of providers under OHCDS.